CRDS Water Isotope Analysis - δD δ18O

 Currently, each injection takes approximately 8 minutes and 30 seconds.
 A full tray of 54 vials with 10 injections each, then, will take about 3 days and 5 hours.

-- Load new waters - load 200 uL of water into 300 uL fused insert vials
+- Load new waters - load 200 uL of water into 300 uL fused insert vials.

-- Take notes - Write the tray description and any other notes in the notebook while loading waters into vials.
+- Take notes - write the tray description and any other notes in the notebook while loading waters into vials.

-- Fill out the daily log (DrDeSoto_DailyLog.ods)
+- Fill out the daily log which is bookmarked on the DeSoto computer.

-- Start Run – open Coordinator Launcher, select High Precision, Start Autosampler, click Change Septum, wait for first injection to complete
+- Start Run – open Coordinator Launcher, select High Precision, Start Autosampler, click Change Septum, wait for first injection to complete.

 - Take more notes – write down time and date of run start, what you did with the syringe, septum etc.